-It’s a scary thought but a real possibility - if your home suffers from a loss event, local ordinances may increase the costs to repair, demolish or rebuild your home by a staggering 50%.
+It’s a scary thought but a real possibility – if your home suffers from a loss event, local ordinances may increase the costs to repair, demolish, or rebuild your home by a staggering 50 percent.
 This could have a significant impact on your out of pocket expenses.
-Ordinance or law coverage is designed to assist in protecting you from these increased costs and is valid whether you suffer a partial or total loss to your home or Other Structures.
+Ordinance or law coverage is designed to assist in protecting you from these increased costs and is valid whether you suffer a partial or total loss to your home or other structures.

 Loss to the Undamaged Portion of the Building

 Covers the loss of value of the undamaged portion of the building when demolishment is required in order to comply with current building code requirements

 Where the law requires the undamaged portions of the covered building to be demolished, the Demolition Cost coverage will cover the cost to demolish and remove the debris